wp-cool-tools/quick-featured-images/README.txt

 7. The seventh and last screen: take an overview of your rules for future default featured images.

 == Changelog ==

+= 13.5.8 =
+* improved styles and starting using minify
+* added free vs. pro section
+* Tested successfully with WordPress 5.9

 = 13.5.7 =
 * improved and added text and help